Fred Hammond: Personal life

 Hammond has two children who have appeared on his 2009 album, Love Unstoppable.
 Hammond divorced his wife of 18 years, Kim, in 2004, and he currently resides in Cedar Hill, Texas.

 Hammond revealed on the Donnie McClurkin Show that his mother confessed to him three months before she died that she tried to get an abortion when she was pregnant with him, and the procedure, done in 1960, before abortions were legal, failed.
 Hammond's mother returned for a second attempt but decided against the procedure; Hammond was later born in December 1960.

-One of Hammond's nephews is guard Emmanuel Mudiay.